-If you do not know who is the professor you should contact at these early stages, please get in touch with the administrative manager or head of study affairs in the relevant faculty or the coordinator of the Graduate School.
-We need information about your research interest or preliminary topic to be able to connect you with a professor; please provide this information when contacting us.
+If you do not know who the professor you should contact at these early stages is, you can search for professors in our LaCRIS research portal.
+You can also get in touch with the administrative manager or head of study affairs in the relevant faculty or the coordinator of the Graduate School to find out potential supervisors.
+We need a preliminary research plan to be able to connect you with a professor; please provide this information already when contacting us.

 Contact head of study affairs in the Faculty of Art and Design >